AJ-Mackay/RNtPG-GreatPlacesApp/notes.md

 * Using "Over the Air Updates" (OTA Updates)
 * Exposed API Key - removed from Google & Regenerated
 * Fixing Expo Changes

+Lectures Completed on 13/5/21:

+* Building the Apps for Deployment (iOS & Android)